 - concerto for electric guitar and string orchestra

-- Solo Instrument(s) with Orchestra, String Orchestra, Electric Guitar
+- Solo Instrument(s) with Orchestra, String Orchestra, Electric Guitar, Guitar and Orchestra

 - First Performance